 Finally, we use the Home app to combine two HomePod Minis in a stereo pair.
 This predictably makes for a much bigger, more solid and more room-filling sound.
 Bass weight is increased and the Mini’s general qualities in terms of punch, clarity, dynamism and tonal balance are only improved by the pairing.
 There’s really no downside to creating a stereo pair.

 What's more, the HomePod Mini plays ball with Apple's spatial audio with Dolby Atmos, so long as it is connected to an Apple TV 4K.
-The HomePod Mini will soon support lossless audio quality, meaning owners will be able to play CD-quality (16-bit/44.1kHz) tracks from Apple Music.
-"Support for lossless is coming in a future software update," reads Apple literature – however in 2022, that support is still pending.
+The HomePod Mini now also supports lossless audio and Dolby Atmos, meaning owners will be able to play selected tracks in up to 24-bit/48kHz quality from Apple Music.

 For a speaker this small and this inexpensive, its audio performance is startling.
-Naturally for a speaker of its size and price, the HomePod Mini has its limits, but it quite frankly embarrasses its direct competition with the sophistication and maturity of its sound.
+Naturally for a speaker of its size and price, the HomePod Mini has its limits.
+Still, it quite frankly embarrasses its direct competition with the sophistication and maturity of its sound.
 It gets to the core of your music, ensuring everything it plays is engaging and interesting.

 It’s also affordable enough to be bought in quantity, small enough to be placed in any room of the house, laden with smart skills and has an uncanny ability to introduce you to new music you’ll love.
 All of which makes it a deeply impressive proposition indeed.